siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/vmware-airwatch/README.md

 If you encounter issues with the plug-in, or want to send feedback:

 * Ask AirWatch plug-in specific questions on the [GitHub Issues](https://github.com/UrbanCode/AirWatch-UCD/issues) page.
 * For general plug-in issues, submit questions to the [dW Answers page](https://community.ibm.com/community/user/wasdevops/urbancode-discussion).
-Use the following tags: urbancode | ucdev | plugins
+Use the following tags: DevOps | ucdev | plugins

 ## Available Steps